Frequently Asked Questions

 Projects requiring medium amounts of computer time may make a one-off or a series of one-off purchases of core hours under SL2 (``Ad Hoc Usage'') which entitles the project to run jobs under QOS1 until the purchased core hours are exhausted.

-In addition to the resource usage checking provided by Gold, the Maui scheduler aims to ensure that SL1 projects receive core hours at a rate consistent with their overall allocation.
+In addition to the resource usage checking, the scheduler aims to ensure that SL1 projects receive core hours at a rate consistent with their overall allocation.
 (E.g. if your project has purchased half of the machine core hours available in the current quarter, then users in your project should expect, on average, to be running on half of the machine.)
 Thus at the end of the quarter, all paid core hours can be expected to have been used by the correct people, and all credits spent.
 Note, however, that this assumes a steady demand for resources by each project.
 Clearly, if a project purchasing half the quarter's core hours submits no work until the third month of the quarter, the full number of core hours can no longer be claimed in that quarter, even with exclusive and unrestricted access to the machine.

 Use the command